ericjang96/GGJ-Vancouver-Game/README.md

 If you wish to open the project in Unity:
 1. Download the game code folder from this repository.
-2. Open the folder and navigate to
+2. Open the folder and navigate to RitualManCode/Assets/Resources/_Scene/ and open any of the .unity files.